Palmaïa, The House of AïA, is a very highly rated, 5 Star, wellness retreat in a private corner of Playacar Beach, Playa del Carmen.

-Palmaïa attracts a well heeled, hippie chic crowd–more Tulum than Cancun–and a mix of couples, families, groups of friends and single people.
+Palmaïa attracts a well-heeled, hippie chic crowd – more Tulum than Cancun – and a mix of couples, families, groups of friends and single people.

-You’ll find much higher proportion of the latter here than in most resorts in Riviera Maya, and a higher proportion of younger people in general.
+You’ll find a much higher proportion of the latter here than in most resorts in Riviera Maya, and a higher proportion of younger people in general.

-Accommodation is in the form of luxury suites, spread across four fairly conventional looking, five-story buildings, to sleep from one adult to a maximum of two adults and three kids.
+Accommodation is in the form of luxury suites, spread across four fairly conventional-looking, five-story buildings, to sleep from one adult to a maximum of two adults and three kids.

-These include on the swim up suites at ground level (obviously!), and some stunning ocean view master suites on the top floor.
+These include on the swim-up suites at ground level (obviously!), and some stunning ocean-view master suites on the top floor.

-All suites are spacious, stylish and well appointed, Palmaïa is a luxury resort after all.
+All suites are spacious, stylish and well-appointed, Palmaïa is a luxury resort after all.